Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs

 Generative AI (GenAI) is making its way into mathematics education during a period of genuine pedagogical challenge \cite{giannakos2025promise,kasneci2023chatgpt}.
-The advent of large language models (LLMs) has given students around-the-clock access to expert-level systems \cite{gabriel2025pragmatic}, potentially broadening access to personalized educational content \cite{yan2024promises} while also heightening the risk of exposure to biased or fallacious educational material \cite{kasneci2023chatgpt,bender2021dangers,DeDuro2025}.
-In the 2025 EU-wide Eurostat module on GenAI, including ChatGPT, Copilot, Gemini and LLaMA, almost $9.4\%$ of people aged 16--74 reported using such tools for formal education \cite{eurostat2026euai,eurostat2025questionnaire}.
-Among individuals aged 16–24, educational usage rose to $39.3\%$, indicating that AI-assisted education is already a substantial practice among younger learners in Europe \cite{eurostat2026youthai}.
-This rapid adoption is also due to the fast rate at which LLMs are evolving \cite{kasneci2023chatgpt,wenger2026large}.
-Originally conceived as models generating \cite{bender2021dangers} or summarizing language \cite{zhang2024benchmarking}, LLMs are increasingly becoming agentic \cite{Chen2026,chen2026openclaw}, i.e. capable of making decisions or giving feedback under uncertainty.
+The advent of large language models (LLMs) has given students around-the-clock access to expert-level systems \cite{gabriel2025pragmatic}, potentially broadening access to personalised educational content \cite{yan2024promises,bastani2025generative} while also heightening the risk of exposure to biased or fallacious educational material \cite{kasneci2023chatgpt,bender2021dangers,DeDuro2025,qiu2026information} or undermining students' self-efficacy \cite{bastani2025generative}.
+Recent LLM-auditing work on DeepSeek \cite{qiu2026information} shows why prompt-conditioned datasets should be used to compare model outputs across controlled conditions, especially when final answers may differ from intermediate reasoning or suppress specific information.
+This risk must be considered alongside GenAI's usage statistics.
+In the 2025 EU-wide Eurostat module on GenAI, including ChatGPT, Copilot, Gemini, and LLaMA, $9.4\%$ of people aged 16--74 reported using such tools for formal education \cite{eurostat2026euai,eurostat2025questionnaire}.
+Among individuals aged 16--24, educational usage rose to $39.3\%$, indicating that AI-assisted education is already a substantial practice among younger learners in Europe \cite{eurostat2026youthai}.
+This rapid adoption is also due to the speed at which LLMs are evolving \cite{kasneci2023chatgpt,wenger2026large}.
+Originally conceived as models for generating \cite{bender2021dangers} or summarising language \cite{zhang2024benchmarking}, LLMs are increasingly becoming agentic \cite{Chen2026,chen2026openclaw,qiu2026information}, i.e., capable of making decisions or giving feedback under uncertainty.